 - 13 programs

 Learn about Emily Kame Kngwarreye, one of Australia’s most significant contemporary artists.

 Discover Emily’s country, located approximately 230 kilometres north-east of Alice Springs.

 Explore the exhibition in Japan – the largest collection of works by a single Australian artist to travel outside Australia.

 Go behind the scenes to learn about the creation of one of Emily’s biggest canvases, and how it was transported.

-The exhibition is sponsored by Yomiuri Shimbun, Woodside Energy Ltd and produced with the assistance of Asialink, the Australia-Japan Foundation and the Australian Government through the Australia International Cultural Council, an initiative of the Department of Foreign Affairs and Trade.
+Utopia: The Genius of Emily Kame Kngwarreye was sponsored by Yomiuri Shimbun, Woodside Energy Ltd and produced with the assistance of Asialink, the Australia-Japan Foundation and the Australian Government through the Australia International Cultural Council, an initiative of the Department of Foreign Affairs and Trade.